qgis/QGIS-Documentation/source/docs/developers_guide/git.rst

 `GitHub pull request documentation <https://help.github.com/articles/about-pull-requests>`_.

-If you make a pull request we ask that you please merge master to your PR branch regularly so that your PR is always mergable to the upstream master branch.
+If you make a pull request we ask that you please merge master to your PR branch regularly so that your PR is always mergeable to the upstream master branch.

 If you are a developer and wish to evaluate the pull request queue, there is a